ammarbinfaisal/sahl/DOCS.md

 }
 ```

-If the return type is not specified it is assumed to be `void`.
+If the return type is unspecified, it defaults to `void`.

 ## Variables

+Variables store and manipulate data.
+Check this example:

 ```kt
 fun main() {